LCrossman/Nanopore_urine_analysis/README.md

 1. urine_search.sh Nanoporefastareadsfile
 2. in the same directory as urine_search.sh run Urinereport.py

+The following scripts need to be in the path: blast_separate_taxa.pl blast_taxonomy_report.pl

 To identify genes that encode antibiotic resistance genes,

 1. sh consAntifile.sh Nanoporefastareadsfile resistancegenedatabasefile lastindexfile